AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/french-employment-exercises.md

 SNHMHC14 : mean net salary per hour for masculin executive

 ### Question 9
-What is the gender gap between Executive Female and Male Net Salary/hour in Firms of 500 employees?
 What is the relationship between Big500_Firms and Female Executive Salaries in Towns?
 What is the relationship between Big500_Firms and Male Executive Salaries in Towns?